dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 - original settlements in england/ireland?

 ### Dilmun and the Ancient Persian Gulf River Basin

+- lost city near Bahrain.
+  - mention the myth from Gilgamesh

 include pics from Kurt Lambeck paper (1995)
 - "Shoreline reconstructions for the Persian Gulf since the last